lukaszwilisowski/domain-repository/DISCUSSION.md

 1. By hiding DB details, allows to easily switch between different databases.
 This pattern is called **DB as an implementation detail**.
 2. Thanks to advanced Typescript checks, takes into consideration additional constraints such as optional and readonly properties, providing developers with **better intellisense and type-checking**.
-3. **Greatly simplifies unit testing** by using out-of-the-box MockedDBRepository implementation.
+3. **Greatly simplifies unit testing** by using out-of-the-box mocked database.

 ---